Smoke Free Illinois Act: Enforcement

 A person who smokes in a prohibited area shall be fined from $100 to $250.
 A person who owns, operates, or otherwise controls a public place or place of employment that violates the act shall be fined not less than $250 for the first violation, not less than $500 for the second violation within one year after the first violation, and not less than $2,500 for each additional violation within one year after the first violation.

+In August 2018, the Public Act 100-0877 made amendments to the Smoke-Free Illinois Act which replaced the references of “fines” with the words “civil penalties”.
+This was done to clarify that law enforcement agencies, including the Illinois State Police and the Department of Natural Resources, may issue citations and enforce the Act, as well as make related changes to complaint and hearing procedures.